elsa/wsc/README.md

 A simplistic tool for sending and receiving websocket messages from a command line.
 Mainly useful to test websocket servers.

+This version has been adapted to work with ELSA speech assessment API.

 Getting started:
 ```
 $ go get github.com/elsa/wsc